cogentcore/core/tensor/table/README.md

 Whereas an individual `Tensor` can only hold one data type, the `Table` allows coordinated storage and processing of heterogeneous data types, aligned by the outermost row dimension.
 The main `tensor` data processing functions are defined on the individual tensors (which are the universal computational element in the `tensor` system), but the coordinated row-wise indexing in the table is important for sorting or filtering a collection of data in the same way, and grouping data by a common set of "splits" for data analysis.
 Plotting is also driven by the table, with one column providing a shared X axis for the rest of the columns.

 The `Table` mainly provides "infrastructure" methods for adding tensor columns and CSV (comma separated values, and related tab separated values, TSV) file reading and writing.
-Any function that can be performed on an individual column should be done using the `tensor.Indexed` and `Tensor` methods directly.
+Any function that can be performed on an individual column should be done using the `tensor.Rows` and `Tensor` methods directly.

 As a general convention, it is safest, clearest, and quite fast to access columns by name instead of index (there is a `map` from name to index), so the base access method names generally take a column name argument, and those that take a column index have an `Index` suffix.

-The table itself stores raw data `tensor.Tensor` values, and the `Column` (by name) and `ColumnByIndex` methods return a `tensor.Indexed` with the `Indexes` pointing to the shared table-wide `Indexes` (which can be `nil` if standard sequential order is being used).
+The table itself stores raw data `tensor.Tensor` values, and the `Column` (by name) and `ColumnByIndex` methods return a `tensor.Rows` with the `Indexes` pointing to the shared table-wide `Indexes` (which can be `nil` if standard sequential order is being used).

 If you call Sort, Filter or other routines on an individual column tensor, then you can grab the updated indexes via the `IndexesFromTensor` method so that they apply to the entire table.
 The `SortColumn` and `FilterString` methods do this for you.